 Drag&Drop files, folders, or videos

-Alternatively, certain resources and activities may be added using drag and drop with the editing turned on:
+Certain resources and activities may be added using drag and drop with the editing turned on:

 • To add a file, simply drag and drop it onto the course section where you'd like it to appear

-• To add a folder of files, simply zip the folder then drag and drop it onto the course section where you'd like it to appear, answer 'Unzip files and create folder' to the popup dialogue, then click the upload button
+• To add a folder of files, simply zip the folder, then drag and drop it onto the course section where you'd like it to appear, answer 'Unzip files and create folder' to the popup dialogue, then click the upload button

 • To add a video to your course page, simply drag and drop it onto the course section where you'd like it to appear, answer 'Add media to course page' on the popup dialogue, then click the upload button.

-File or folder:
+File or media:

 Using the text editor